wave1822/redarcs-reader/README.md

+Edit this script on works on the submissions files maybe in future I do one for the comments!

 This script is made make the backups of the subreddits on the https://the-eye.eu/redarcs/ to be humam readable not just raw code!

 How to use!